ayoskovich/chickens_trust/price_check.md

     	pct change: 0.253

-Quotes taken directly from the article
+## Claims

-> 1. "poultry costs U.S. consumers 62% less in inflation-adjusted terms than it did in 1935"
+> "poultry costs U.S. consumers 62% less in inflation-adjusted terms than it did in 1935"

+> "Pork, now also raised mostly at factory scale indoors, is 12% cheaper"

+> "Beef, which isn’t, costs 63% more."

+Here's what I found:

 - From 1980 - 2020, chicken prices have declined 31.5%.

-> 2. "Pork, now also raised mostly at factory scale indoors, is 12% cheaper"
 - From 1998 - 2020, the price of pork has declined 26%.

-> 3. "Beef, which isn’t, costs 63% more."
 - From 1984 - 2020, the price of beef has increased 25.3%.

-### Limitations
+## Market Reactions

+- Where do we define "coronavirus is here"
+- Look at pct change in price for all 3 items

+## Final Notes

 - Maybe I deflated prices using a different CPI than the author
 - My numbers certainly aren't in the same date range?